stephenajulu/ajulusthoughts2/content/post/how-to-create-a-simple-personal-url-shortener-with-github-netlify-and-an-affordable-domain-name.md

 +++
-authors = []
+authors = ["Stephen Ajulu"]
 date = 2020-07-16T09:04:00Z
-excerpt = "Today we'll be building a simple affordable personal URL shortener using Github, Netlify and a short domain name." hero = "/images/blog-cover.webp" timeToRead = 3 title = " How to Create a Simple Personal URL Shortener with GitHub, Netlify and an Affordable Domain Name"
+excerpt = "Today we'll be building a simple affordable personal URL shortener using Github, Netlify and a short affordable domain name." hero = "/images/blog-cover.webp" timeToRead = 3 title = " How to Create a Simple Personal URL Shortener"

 +++
 Hey guys.
 How are you?
 Hope you are safe!

-Today I’d like to help you build an URL shortener.
+Today I’d like to help you build an URL shortener with GitHub, Netlify and an Affordable Domain Name.
 So let’s dive right in.

  1. Create a GitHub and Netlify Account
  2. Create a new repository, name it whatever you like.
 Mine is links.